 - Treatment goals and objectives must be specific, measurable, and promote achievement of milestones that are related to the member’s deficits/ areas of delay identified in the standardized testing.

 - To be eligible for continued habilitative ST beyond the initial authorization:

-- Members must continue to demonstrate a significant delay in functional skills (e.g., 1.5 standard deviations below the mean or at or below the 10th percentile).
+- Members must continue to demonstrate a significant delay in functional skills as noted in criterion #1.
 New standardized testing may be requested if results of previous testing are incomplete or deemed to be outdated; and

 - An updated treatment plan is required that documents